 There are many situations in which it is natural to consider models with an unknown parameter that is very high-dimensional compared to sample size, or even infinite-dimensional.
 In this course we will see that in such models we usually have completely different behaviour of statistical procedures.
 Convergence rates are typically slower than √n, asymptotic normality is not guaranteed, and optimality of procedures can not be assessed in terms of minimal variance.

 This course provides a rigorous introduction to the mathematics of high-dimensional and nonparametric statistical models.
 Topics that are treated include the Stein phenomenon, the bias-variance trade-off, the role of regularisation, smoothing or shrinking, minimax lower bounds for testing and estimation, adaptive estimation, and nonparametric confidence sets.

-- No lecture on April 18th!
+- Last lecture on May 23th

 Students should have followed an introductory course in statistics and preferably a more advanced course on asymptotic statistics in parametric models as well.
 For instance, the UvA courses Stochastiek 2 and Asymptotic Statistics.
 Throughout the whole course we use the language and basic results of measure theoretic probability, on the level of the course Measure Theoretic Probability.

 We will also use concepts and results from stochastic process theory (e.g. Brownian motion and its basic properties) and Functional Analysis (e.g. Hilbert spaces and some of their properties).
 These notions will be briefly recalled when needed, but to fully appreciate the course students should have followed courses like Functional Analysis and Stochastic Processes.